Geometric Analysis of Neural Regression Collapse via Intrinsic Dimension: Additional Experiments on Generalization

 This section lists additional results that complement the experiments in the main body for all considered datasets.
-Figure~\ref{fig:nrc:wd} and ~\ref{fig:1x5_nrc1} depict NRC1 evolution along the training process.
-Then, Figure~\ref{fig:id:coll:dyn} and ~\ref{fig:4x2_id_dyn} record ID evolution along the training process.
-Finally, Figure~\ref{fig:5x3-subfig} and ~\ref{fig:5x3_gen_fig2} shows how generalization power correlates with $ID_H$.
+Figure~\ref{fig_appx:generalization_appx_1} and ~\ref{fig_appx:generalization_appx_2} shows how generalization power correlates with $\idh$.
+Our key takeaways are summarized in Table~\ref{table:gen}.